 Living with chronic insomnia can be torturous.
-It is an emotionally numbing yet simultaneously neurotic existence that can be a physically painful, anxiety inducing hell.
+It is an emotionally numbing yet simultaneously neurotic existence.
+It can be physically painful, but at the very least, it’s an anxiety inducing hell.
 Those with chronic insomnia know how awful and debilitating it can be.
 The dread of another night rolling around and facing the fact that you ‘have to sleep’ but still won’t.

 The anxiety and panic of laying awake, yet again.
 Shallow breathing, tight chest, a racing heart, and feeling clammy are all just part of your normal nightly routine.
-Your fight or flight mode is activated, and it adds to the trouble of falling asleep because you have to keep getting up to pee.
-The stress hormones flowing so freely through your veins does that.
+Your fight or flight mode is activated, and it adds to the trouble of falling asleep.
+The stress hormones flow so effortlessly through your veins.

+You are so tired.
 So very, very tired… yet your brain still doesn’t turn off.
-Humans have evolved to eat, sleep, and find shelter but here you are questioning your own sanity as to why one of these natural mechanisms is lost of you.
+Humans have evolved to eat, sleep, and find shelter but here you are questioning why one of these natural mechanisms is lost on you.
 Is there an off switch for my brain?
 Why can’t there be an off switch!?

+You face another morning of drudgery, hauling your meat bag (aka your body) out of bed after far too little sleep – if any at all.
+That’s what it feels like, anyway.
+A meat bag.
 Your body is numb or maybe you have random physical pains, but you feel oddly detached.
 Your mind seems separate from this because it is so over active but somehow this doesn’t translate into physical energy.
 Why is it that a tired mind causes a tired body, but a tired body doesn’t necessarily cause a tired mind?

 Your body wants to sleep but your mind won’t allow it.